 How you can help – the creative skills gap survey

-We have a very short survey for employers here: If you hire or manage creative staff in UK, please take 2 mins to offer your views and experience – there’s no need to identify yourself or your company.
+We have a very short survey for employers here (link is no longer valid): If you hire or manage creative staff in UK, please take 2 mins to offer your views and experience – there’s no need to identify yourself or your company.
 We’ll publish the findings in due course.